 Price: $

 The Cozyphones are an affordable wired headband alternative to Bluetooth headphones.
-The key advantage (for some people) over SleepPhones or Musicozy is the wired connection.
-The small speakers are relatively unobtrusive, and they are comfortable in all sleep positions.
+I think the only real reason to choose them (for some people) over the SleepPhones or Musicozy is the wired connection.
+The small speakers are relatively unobtrusive, and they are comfortable in all sleep positions, though there is noticeably less padding in the headband than the SleepPhones.
 The audio quality is basic with minimal bass, but they provide a straightforward option for quiet bedtime music listening.
-They lack active noise cancellation, and a degree of sound leakage may be noticed by a bed partner.
+They lack active noise cancellation, and some sound leakage might be noticed by a bed partner if you turn the volume up.

 Maxrock Sleep Headphones